 - Def Stan 21-5 2-3

 Components, Applications & Industries

 Hard anodising is often used in aerospace and automotive components where the hard wearing properties are most beneficial.
 Hard anodised aluminium can also be found in architectural and construction applications due to resistance to weathering.
 General engineering applications also benefit from hard anodising.

 - Sliding parts

-Penta Precision is able to offer Hard Anodising as part of our one stop machining service.
+Penta Precision is able to offer Hard Anodising as part of our one stop machining service in the UK.
 As well as our own machining expertise, we are able to access our network of approved quality suppliers for the finishing of your parts, saving you the time and effort and helping to streamline your supply chain.